Understanding Warranties

 RVRI Warranty

 Our warranty is simple.
 RVRI extends a courtesy warranty for 20 years.
 The Carlisle material is a 20-year system.
-We install the product in accordance with the manufacturer's recommended procedures, and in doing so, the warranty on the material is 20 years.
+We install the product in accordance with the manufacturer's recommended procedures, and in doing so, the warranty on the material is 20 years, as we have outlined.

 We put your AC unit and vents on curbs then heat weld them.
 This heat welding makes the material one piece and falls under a material warranty.
 We also use expensive commercial-grade caulking that has a long-term proven record on commercial applications.
 RVRI does not skimp when it comes to quality workmanship or materials.